-where \(z_i\) is the redshift of the \(i\)-th event, and \(\theta_{\mathrm{cosmo}}\) denotes the cosmological parameters to be constrained.
-The quantity \(\sigma_{d_L,i}\) is the marginalized uncertainty on the luminosity distance, propagated from the full GW covariance matrix.
-For most analyses in this work, the full covariance matrix is computed via the inverse of the Fisher information matrix.
-To ensure robustness, we include only those gravitational-wave events whose covariance matrices are flagged as numerically stable, based on internal diagnostics from the simulation pipeline \citep{LSSTDarkEnergyScience:2025zzz}.
+To ensure robustness, we include only those gravitational-wave events whose covariance matrices are flagged as numerically stable, based on internal diagnostics from the simulation pipeline \citep{Menote:2025zmn}.
 Events with non-invertible or ill-conditioned Fisher matrices are excluded from the analysis.

 However, for the LVK configuration this approximation becomes less reliable.
 Events detected by the LVK network are affected by larger measurement uncertainties, and in this regime the Gaussian assumption underlying the Fisher approach may break down.
 In particular, the physical constraint \( d_L > 0 \) can truncate the posterior distribution, leading to asymmetric shapes and potential biases.
 To address this, we adopt a different strategy for the LVK case.
 Owing to the relatively small number of detected events (23, see Table~\ref{tab:kn_followup}), we perform a dedicated MCMC analysis for each event.
 This approach allows us to explore the full posterior distribution without relying on the Fisher approximation.
 The marginalized distance uncertainties, \( \sigma_{d_L,i} \), are then obtained directly as the standard deviation of the posterior samples.